Traidcraft is a UK-based Fairtrade organisation, established in 1979. The organisation has two components:

-Was launched in 1979 as a Christian response to poverty and is Traidcraft’s trading company.
+As a Christian response to poverty it is Traidcraft’s trading company.

 It sources, imports and sells products from producers in over 30 developing countries including India, Bangladesh, Sri Lanka, Indonesia, Philippines, Kenya, Malawi, Chile and Cuba.